Now Reading

 What does the BrainTap App have to do with EFT Tapping?

-The BrainTap app and EFT tapping are two different techniques that have some similarities in their approach to stress and emotional regulation.
+The BrainTap app and EFT tapping are two different techniques similar in their stress and emotional regulation approach.

 Braintap is a guided meditation and visualization app that uses audio technology and a BrainTap headset to help reduce stress, improve focus, and promote relaxation.
 It incorporates binaural beats, guided imagery, and relaxing music to help users reach a state of deep relaxation and mental clarity.